How Wave.space offers seamless Bitcoin to Euro Conversion

 There we find the Bitcoin sub-item and select it, where we find the Passive Incoming Payments selection.

+Here we can select how payments that you have not initiated yourself are credited.
 Payments to your Lightning address can be sent to you by anyone and are therefore not specifically initiated by you.

+Accordingly, you can select whether these are credited to your Cash or Bitcoin Wallet.
 If you opt for the Bitcoin variant, you can use the Bitcoin balance to pay with Bitcoin yourself or transfer the Bitcoins to a secure Bitcoin wallet, such as a hardware wallet.

 If you want to protect yourself from the price fluctuations of Bitcoin and prefer to receive your transactions in your own currency in your own bank account, you can transfer the balance from the cash wallet to your own bank account.